zeruhur/loner/en/loner_v3.md

 >
 > 🎲 **Twist Roll:** (4, 2) → **"A physical event" + "Alters the location"**

 **Interpretation:** Just as Zahra nears the server room, **an explosion rocks the building**.
-Security scrambles, alarms blare—**but now the mission has changed**.
+Security scrambles, alarms blare — **but now the mission has changed**.
 Instead of sneaking in, she needs to **escape the collapsing structure with whatever data she can grab.**

 ### Why the Twist Counter Matters

 The **Twist Counter** keeps *Loner* full of **surprises**, ensuring no two stories play out the same way.

-✅ **Builds tension naturally**—the more doubles you roll, the closer a twist becomes.
+✅ **Builds tension naturally** — the more doubles you roll, the closer a twist becomes.
-✅ **Prevents predictable storytelling**—forcing the game world to react dynamically.
+✅ **Prevents predictable storytelling** — forcing the game world to react dynamically.
-✅ **Encourages creative interpretation**—every twist reshapes the adventure in unexpected ways.
+✅ **Encourages creative interpretation** — every twist reshapes the adventure in unexpected ways.

 ## Conflicts

 A **Conflict** occurs whenever **two or more forces oppose each other**, whether through **combat, competition, persuasion, or resistance**.

-Conflicts are not limited to **physical fights**—they also include:
+Conflicts are not limited to **physical fights** — they also include:
 - **Verbal duels** (*intimidation, negotiations, debates*)
 - **Tactical contests** (*chases, sabotage, heists*)
 - **Mental struggles** (*resisting psychic influence, enduring torture*)